-The help of the volunteer is invaluable for the teachers and for the population of the area because it represents both a practical support and cultural exchange.
+The help of the volunteer is invaluable for the teachers and for the population of the area because it represents both practical support and cultural exchange.
 In this area where a variety of cultural communities live together, the volunteer learns about social diversity.
-Moreover, they can exchange with the local inhabitants about teaching methods and share their own experience and ideas to improve the organization of the kindergarten.
-These different viewpoints represent a wealth for this place and all initiatives are well received.
+Moreover, they can exchange with the local inhabitants about teaching methods and share their own experiences and ideas to improve the organization of the kindergarten.
+These different viewpoints represent wealth for this place and all initiatives are well received.
 This project is perfect to benefit from the company of children, who always have energy and whose smiles make us happy every day.

-How does your work impact on the community?
+How does your work impact the community?

-The support from social organizations and volunteers is fundamental in this neighborhood, mainly because its precarious situation affects families that need to face a lack of infrastructures and serious problems of public sanitation.
+The support from social organizations and volunteers is fundamental in this neighborhood, mainly because its precarious situation affects families that need to face a lack of infrastructure and serious problems of public sanitation.
 Indeed, many families live in houses where they have problems with light and where they don't have running water or a drainage system, in an area which has huge weaknesses in terms of sewer systems and road pavements.
 Also, it is located near a river which is highly contaminated by the chemicals released by nearby factories, and this generates respiratory and gastrointestinal diseases that mainly affect the children.
-Although faced with this situation, people don't receive help from the government to improve their standards of living that are now disadvantage and harmful to their health.
+Although faced with this situation, people don't receive lots of help from the government to improve their standards of living that are now disadvantage and harmful to their health.
 There are some housing construction projects in the works but they are slow-coming and displacing the inhabitants that are the most affected by the contamination of the river.
 In addition to this precariousness, today, ambulances refuse to come into the area.
 Therefore, having volunteers coming to help them and wanting to learn from them and share time with them is crucially important for making them visible and appreciated in today's society.

-The Center is open from Monday through Friday from 8:30am to 3:30pm.
+The Center is open from Monday through Friday from 8:30 am to 3:30 pm.
 Volunteers will be assigned a specific schedule according to the Center's needs.

-2. Medical Insurance: Voluntario Global requires the volunteer to have adequate medical insurance for the duration of the program and must be provided with details of such insurance coverage at the time of confirming their placement.
+- Medical Insurance: Voluntario Global requires the volunteer to have adequate medical insurance for the duration of the program and must be provided with details of such insurance coverage at the time of confirming their placement.

-3. Spanish Level Required: Basic
+- Spanish Level Required: Basic

-4. Minimum Stay: 2 weeks
+- Minimum Stay: 2 weeks